github8585/exploratory-data-analysis---online-shopping-in-retail/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Install the required Python packages if you haven't.
-You can install them using pip:

--pip install pandas sqlalchemy pyyaml
+You can install them using pip: pip install pandas sqlalchemy pyyaml

 4. Create a `credentials.yaml` file in the project directory and populate it with your PostgreSQL RDS instance credentials.
 The YAML file should have the following structure:
 -RDS_HOST: 'your_host'